brenns10/brennan.io/_posts/2016-11-14-kernel-dev-ep3.md

 `SYSCALL_DEFINE1`, and our only parameter is a `char *` which we name `msg`.

 An interesting issue that we encounter immediately is that we cannot directly use the `msg` pointer provided to us.
-The reason is not that obvious!
-The `msg` pointer was given to us by an application, and it is a "virtual memory" address unique to that process.
-The kernel uses a different memory mapping, and so `msg` does not point to the same thing in the kernel as it does for that process.
-To get around this, we copy the string (to a maximum of 256 bytes) into a temporary buffer using a special function for this task, and use that to print to the log.
-Note how we nul-terminate the string (to ensure that no buffer overruns occur in printk).
+There are several reasons why this is the case, but none are very obvious!

+- The process could try to trick us into printing out data from kernel memory by giving us a pointer that maps to kernel space.
+This should not be allowed.
+- The process could try to read another process's memory by giving a pointer that maps into another process's address space.
+- We also need to respect the read/write/execute permissions of memory.

+To handle these issues, we use a handy `strncpy_from_user()` [function][strncpy] which behaves like normal `strncpy`, but checks the user-space memory address first.
+If the string was too long or if there was a problem copying, we return `EFAULT` (although returning `EINVAL` for a too-long string might be better).

 Finally, we use `printk` with the `KERN_INFO` log level.
 This is actually a macro that resolves to a string literal.
 The compiler concatenates that with the